Laquesis/TrabajoArca/README.md

 ##### Fragmento salida por consola
 ...

-=== Ciclo 2406 ===
-Animales en el arca: 50

-Comida restante en el arca: 100

-Agua restante en el arca: 68

-Herbivore0 is not hungry.

-Herbivore0 se ha alimentado.

-Herbivore0 no tiene sed

-Omnivore1 no tiene sed
-Herbivore2 no tiene sed
-Omnivore3 no tiene sed
-Herbivore4 no tiene sed
-Herbivore5 no tiene sed
-Omnivore6 no tiene sed
-Carnivore7 no tiene sed
-Carnivore8 no tiene sed
-Omnivore9 no tiene sed
-Carnivore10 no tiene sed
-Herbivore11 no tiene sed
-Carnivore12 no tiene sed
-Herbivore13 no tiene sed
-Carnivore14 no tiene sed
-Carnivore15 no tiene sed
-Herbivore16 no tiene sed
-Omnivore17 no tiene sed
-Carnivore18 no tiene sed
-Omnivore19 no tiene sed
-Omnivore20 no tiene sed
-Herbivore21 no tiene sed
-Carnivore22 no tiene sed
-Omnivore23 no tiene sed
-Carnivore24 no tiene sed
-Carnivore25 no tiene sed
-Herbivore0 is thirsty.
-Carnivore26 no tiene sed

-Omnivore27 no tiene sed
-Herbivore28 no tiene sed
-Herbivore29 no tiene sed
-Omnivore30 no tiene sed
-Carnivore31 no tiene sed
-Carnivore32 no tiene sed
-Herbivore33 no tiene sed
-Herbivore34 no tiene sed
-Herbivore35 no tiene sed
-Herbivore36 no tiene sed
-Omnivore37 no tiene sed
-Omnivore38 no tiene sed
-Carnivore39 no tiene sed
-Omnivore40 no tiene sed
-Carnivore41 no tiene sed
-Herbivore42 no tiene sed
-Carnivore43 no tiene sed
-Herbivore44 no tiene sed
-Carnivore45 no tiene sed
-Carnivore46 no tiene sed
-Omnivore47 no tiene sed
-Herbivore48 no tiene sed
-Omnivore49 no tiene sed
-Animales en el arca: 50
-Comida restante en el arca: 100
-Agua restante en el arca: 68
-=== Ciclo 2407 ===
-Animales en el arca: 50
-Comida restante en el arca: 100
-Agua restante en el arca: 68
-Herbivore0 ha bebido
-Omnivore1 no tiene sed
-Herbivore2 no tiene sed
-Omnivore3 no tiene sed
-Herbivore4 no tiene sed
-Herbivore5 no tiene sed
-Omnivore6 no tiene sed
-Carnivore7 no tiene sed
-Carnivore8 no tiene sed
-Omnivore9 no tiene sed
-Carnivore10 no tiene sed
-Herbivore11 no tiene sed
-Carnivore12 no tiene sed
-Herbivore13 no tiene sed
-Carnivore14 no tiene sed
-Carnivore15 no tiene sed
-Herbivore16 no tiene sed
-Omnivore17 no tiene sed
-Carnivore18 no tiene sed
-Omnivore19 no tiene sed
-Omnivore20 no tiene sed
-Herbivore21 no tiene sed
-Carnivore22 no tiene sed
-Omnivore23 no tiene sed
-Carnivore24 no tiene sed
-Carnivore25 no tiene sed
-Carnivore26 no tiene sed
-Omnivore27 no tiene sed
-Herbivore28 no tiene sed
-Herbivore29 no tiene sed
-Omnivore30 no tiene sed
-Carnivore31 no tiene sed
-Carnivore32 no tiene sed
-Herbivore33 no tiene sed
-Herbivore34 no tiene sed
-Herbivore35 no tiene sed
-Herbivore36 no tiene sed
-Omnivore37 no tiene sed
-Omnivore38 no tiene sed
-Carnivore39 no tiene sed
-Omnivore40 no tiene sed
-Carnivore41 no tiene sed
-Omnivore1 is thirsty.

-Herbivore42 no tiene sed

-Omnivore1  is hungry.

-Carnivore43 no tiene sed

-Herbivore44 no tiene sed
-Carnivore45 no tiene sed
-Carnivore46 no tiene sed
-Omnivore47 no tiene sed
-Herbivore48 no tiene sed
-Omnivore49 no tiene sed
-Animales en el arca: 50
-Comida restante en el arca: 100
-Agua restante en el arca: 67
-=== Ciclo 2408 ===
-Animales en el arca: 50
-Comida restante en el arca: 100
-Agua restante en el arca: 67
-Herbivore0 no tiene sed
-Omnivore1 is not hungry.

-Omnivore1 se ha alimentado.
-Omnivore1 ha bebido
-Herbivore2 no tiene sed
-Omnivore3 no tiene sed
-Herbivore4 no tiene sed
-Herbivore5 no tiene sed
-Omnivore6 no tiene sed
-Carnivore7 no tiene sed
-Carnivore8 no tiene sed
-Omnivore9 no tiene sed
-Carnivore10 no tiene sed
-Herbivore11 no tiene sed
-Carnivore12 no tiene sed
-Herbivore13 no tiene sed
-Carnivore14 no tiene sed
-Carnivore15 no tiene sed
-Herbivore16 no tiene sed
-Omnivore17 no tiene sed
-Carnivore18 no tiene sed
-Omnivore19 no tiene sed
-Omnivore20 no tiene sed
-Herbivore21 no tiene sed
-Carnivore22 no tiene sed
-Omnivore23 no tiene sed
-Carnivore24 no tiene sed
-Carnivore25 no tiene sed
-Carnivore26 no tiene sed
-Omnivore27 no tiene sed
-Herbivore28 no tiene sed
-Herbivore29 no tiene sed
-Omnivore30 no tiene sed
-Carnivore31 no tiene sed
-Carnivore32 no tiene sed
-Herbivore33 no tiene sed
-Herbivore34 no tiene sed
-Herbivore35 no tiene sed
-Herbivore36 no tiene sed
-Omnivore37 no tiene sed
-Omnivore38 no tiene sed
-Carnivore39 no tiene sed
-Omnivore40 no tiene sed
-Carnivore41 no tiene sed
-Herbivore42 no tiene sed
-Carnivore43 no tiene sed
-Herbivore44 no tiene sed
-Carnivore45 no tiene sed
-Carnivore46 no tiene sed
-Omnivore47 no tiene sed
-Herbivore48 no tiene sed
-Omnivore49 no tiene sed
 Animales en el arca: 50

 Herbivore2  is hungry.

 Comida restante en el arca: 100

 Herbivore5  is hungry.

 Omnivore3 is thirsty.